 |Combustible Materials: Very limited contribution to fire

 |Combustible Materials: Limited contribution to fire

 |Combustible Materials: Medium contribution to fire

 |Combustible Materials: High contribution to fire

-If care is taken at the design stage, it is totally possible to mitigate the fire risk of timber furniture.
+If care is taken at the design stage, it is possible to mitigate the fire risk of timber furniture.
 Measures you could take include:

 Fire retardant timber treatments are the obvious solution to minimise fire risk.
 There are a vast variety of formulas available on the market.
 Methods of application range from simply painting the formula on the timber surface to impregnating the timber with the formula in a specially designed vacuum tank.

-It is important to note that the fire retardant or resistant treatment does not stop timber burning.
+These treatments do not stop timber burning.
 The purpose of these treatments is to slow the fire growth period to 30 or 60 minutes to allow people time to evacuate the building in the event of a fire.

 It is impossible to say for definite what rating a fire retardant can offer due to the huge number of variables at play such as quality of the treatment, method of application and timber type.
 However, as a general guide untreated timber has a Euroclass D rating.
 Treated timber would usually have a class C or B rating.
-If the specification specifies minutes of integrity, it is useful to be aware that it is impossible to treat timber to a 90 minute integrity standard.
+If the specification specifies minutes of integrity, it is useful to be aware that it is impossible to treat timber to a 90-minute integrity standard.

 To understand the design techniques that reduce the risk of fire, it is helpful to examine the De Pass Gardens fire in 2019.
 This fire engulfed a 6-storey residential block in London.
-Although there was no external furniture involved, the conclusions drawn from the event provide a good example of how not to use external timber.
+Although there was no external furniture involved, the conclusions drawn from the event provide a good example of how not to use external wood-related products.
 The reasons the fire spread so quickly was because the timber cladding covering the balconies had a small cross-sectional area (very thin), had large gaps for air and oxygen to circulate between the timbers and the timber was not treated with any form of fire retardant.
-This advice was given by the Ministry of Housing, Communities and Local Government, Timber Trade Federation (TTF) and the Wood Protection Association (WPA).
+This advice was given by the Ministry of Housing, Communities and Local Government, the Timber Trade Federation (TTF) and the Wood Protection Association (WPA).

 Learning from this event, it is therefore advisable to use timbers with a large cross-sectional area (such as the Pueblo collection of seating) and for the timbers to be closely spaced together.